radius-project/docs/docs/content/reference/limitations.md

 ---
 type: docs
-title: "Known issues with the latest Radius release"
+title: "Known issues and limitations with the latest Radius release"
-linkTitle: "Known issues"
+linkTitle: "Limitations"
-description: "Learn where there are known issues with the latest Radius release and how to workaround them"
+description: "Learn where there are known issues and limitations with the latest Radius release and how to workaround them"
 weight: 998
 ---